The short answer

 Current builder pricing, in plain English

-That table explains the trap: the platform can be cheap, but the outcome can still be expensive if the site does not create trust, answer questions, or generate leads.
+That table explains the trap: the platform can be cheap, but the outcome can still be expensive if the site does not create trust, answer questions, send clear expert signals, or generate leads.

 What Utah pricing looks like locally